tinfoilcipher/tinfoilcipher.github.io/_posts/2025-09-11-opentofu-state-encryption-in-aws-kms.md

   - "secops"
 ---

-One of the problems that's been present in [Terraform](https://developer.hashicorp.com/terraform) for a while is that any secrets that make there way in to your state remain visible in the clear.
+One of the problems that's been present in [Terraform](https://developer.hashicorp.com/terraform) for a while is that any secrets that make their way in to your state remain visible in the clear.
 The state is, after all, just a big JSON document.
-There is an argument to be made that secrets shouldn't really be in the state, but this is at the mercy of both the engineers and developers using your Terraform implementation and the compromises that might need to be made for all kinds of reasons, usually stemming from legacy software and messy integrations.
+There is an argument to be made that secrets shouldn't really be in the state, but this is at the mercy of both the engineers and developers using your Terraform implementation and the architectural compromises that might need to be made for all kinds of reasons, usually stemming from legacy software and messy integrations.

 Here in the real world, secrets often to find their way in to the state file and we rely on the encryption at rest functionality of the storage volume holding our states as the only means of security.
 Meaning that the storage volume is a goldmine for a potential attacker.

 Over the years I have seen solutions to this problem designed by security minded admins using PGP, but these are all quite brittle and PGP is a pretty unfriendly tool.
 Luckily [OpenTofu](https://opentofu.org) (the open source fork of Terraform) has solved this problem with native state-level encryption that plugs in to several of the major cloud players.
 The [official docs on this topic](https://opentofu.org/docs/language/state/encryption/) are good but pretty dense, so in this post I'll be looking at how to get set up using a standard AWS S3 backend.